lddweb/ldd-directory-lite/readme.txt

 5. Decide which page you wish to display it on or create a page and enter the shortcode `[business_directory]` in the content area of your page
 6. You can also use the php function `<?php display_business_directory(); ?>` directly in your template file

-NOTE: Make sure your permalinks are set to "Post name" for the plugin to work properly!
+PLUGIN NOTICE: Make sure your permalinks are set to "Post name" for the plugin to work properly!

 == Frequently Asked Questions ==